StateFlow: Enhancing LLM Task-Solving through State-Driven Workflows: Experiments

 We identify the target object by calling an LLM at the beginning and use it as ground truth.
 If a wrong object is picked, we go to the \texttt{Pick\_Error} state, where the wrong object is put down.
 If the correct object is picked, we transit to the next state (\texttt{Process}, \texttt{Put} or \texttt{FindLamp}) based on the task type.
 We follow the ReAct template to prompt the model to generate thought and action each time.
 Also, we use task-specific planning examples and instructions in \texttt{Plan} and \texttt{Process}.
 See details in Appendix~\ref{app:alf-detail}.

 \textbf{Results and analysis.} Table~\ref{tab:alfworld} shows the results for the ALFWorld benchmark.
 We record the accuracy for each type of task and also the cost for LLM inference.
 We can see that \stateflow achieves the best performance on all 6 tasks, and significantly outperforms all baseline methods on the whole dataset.
 It improves over ReAct by 28\% and ALFChat (3 agents) by 15\%.
 At the same time, \stateflow uses 2.5x less cost.
 With \stateflow, we decompose a long prompt into shorter but more concise prompts to be used when entering a state.
 Thus, we reduce the prompt tokens used while making the model focus on a sub-task for better responses.

+To understand the failure reasons of \stateflow, we analyzed all 23 failed tasks and classified them based on the ending state.
+The analysis revealed that 15 out of 21 tasks ended in the \texttt{Pick} state, indicating that finding the correct object is the most challenging part.
+The failures in the \texttt{Pick} state were due to three main reasons: the LLM hallucinating about the object's location, picking the wrong object, and getting stuck in loops between locations.
 We refer to Appendix~\ref{app:alf-analysis} for more analysis of the results.
 In Appendix~\ref{app:alf-results}, we show that further decomposition of the states in \stateflow can increase the success rate to 88.8\%, with 15\% less cost.

 \textbf{Integration with Reflexion.} We incorporate \stateflow with Reflexion~\citep{shinn2023reflexion}, showing that \stateflow can be combined with iterative refining methods to improve its performance.
 Reflexion reflects from previous unsuccessful trials and stores the feedback in memory for subsequent trials.
 We can either use ReAct or \stateflow as the basic executor.
 We run \stateflow+Reflexion and ReAct+Reflexion for 6 iterations, until both ReAct and \stateflow stop performance improvement.
 In Figure~\ref{fig:reflexion}, \stateflow+Reflexion further improves from 84\% to 94.8\%, with the total cost increased from \$2.9 to \$8.6.
 While ReAct+Reflexion improves from 55.2\% to 74.6\%, the total cost for it increased from \$7.1 to \$27.9.